scylladb/scylladb/test/alternator/README.md

    Utility functions are bad for several reasons.
-First, they make it harder to read tests - any reader will understand boto3 requests (and can find many online references for that library), but not be familiar with dozens of obscure utilty functions.
+First, they make it harder to read tests - any reader will understand boto3 requests (and can find many online references for that library), but not be familiar with dozens of obscure utility functions.
 Second, when a utility function is written for the benefit of a single test, it is often much less general than its author thought, and when it comes time to reuse it in a second test, it turns out it needs to be duplicated or changed, and the result